 (b) The term includes children who are temporarily absent from the household in settings such as schools, camps, or parenting time with noncustodial parents.

-(a) "Gross individual or gross family income" for nonfarm self-employed means income calculated for the 12-month period of eligibility using as a baseline the adjusted gross income reported on the applicant's federal income tax form for the previous year and adding back in depreciation, and carryover net operating loss amounts that apply to the business in which the family is currently engaged.
+(a) "Gross individual or gross family income" for nonfarm self-employed means income calculated for the 12-month period of eligibility using the net profit or loss reported on the applicant's federal income tax form for the previous year and using the medical assistance families with children methodology for determining allowable and nonallowable self-employment expenses and countable income.

 (b) "Gross individual or gross family income" for farm self-employed means income calculated for the 12-month period of eligibility using as the baseline the adjusted gross income reported on the applicant's federal income tax form for the previous year.

 (c) "Gross individual or gross family income" means the total income for all family members, calculated for the 12-month period of eligibility.

 (a) "Income" has the meaning given for earned and unearned income for families and children in the medical assistance program, according to the state's aid to families with dependent children plan in effect as of July 16, 1996.
 The definition does not include medical assistance income methodologies and deeming requirements.
 The earned income of full-time and part-time students under age 19 is not counted as income.
 Public assistance payments and supplemental security income are not excluded income.

 (b) For purposes of this subdivision, and unless otherwise specified in this section, the commissioner shall use reasonable methods to calculate gross earned and unearned income including, but not limited to, projecting income based on income received within the past 30 days, the last 90 days, or the last 12 months.